top of page

 What's Included in the Report?

-Our Criminal reports are charged on an hourly basis and will typically include:
+Our Criminal reports are charged on an hourly basis and typically cover:

 A review of all available evidence, including medical records, witness statements, incident reports, and forensic evidence where applicable